Battle of Quatre Bras: Aftermath

 The battle cost Ney 4,000 men to Wellington's 4,800.
 Although the allies had won the field, the French prevented them from coming to the aid of the Prussians at the Battle of Ligny.
 Wellington's Anglo-allied army, upon learning of the Prussian defeat, was forced to retreat north along the Brussels road further away from the Prussians, who retreated north-east towards Wavre.
 There has been much debate about what would have happened if d'Erlon's I Corps had engaged at either Ligny or Quatre Bras.
 As he did not, Napoleon chose to follow Wellington with the bulk of his forces and two days later met him at Waterloo.

-The allied victory at Quatre Bras did prevent Ney from controlling these strategic crossroads.
+The allied tactical victory at Quatre Bras did prevent Ney from controlling these strategic crossroads.
 This in turn slowed down the French advance, thereby allowing Wellington to take a position on the Waterloo battlegrounds, which would otherwise not be possible and would have led, as some believe, to an allied defeat.

 After the Waterloo campaign, Wellington was given the title Prince of Waterloo by the Dutch King William I. Along with the title came lands, which encompassed a large area of the battlefield of Quatre Bras.
 As landowner, the Duke and his successors had a large part of the Bossu wood felled for timber.